zettsu-t/sudokusse/sudokusse.md

 Note that rightmost and bottom cells always have only one candidate in backtracking and we can avoid setting candidates to them in the recursion.

+Counting solutions can run on a single thread only.
+To run on multiple threads, it needs to eliminate global variables.

 ### Make SudokuSSE faster